Constantine-mty/alphagenome/docs/source/installation.md

 ## Google Colab

-The tutorial notebooks include a cell with the commands necessary to install `alphagenome` into a colab runtime.
+The tutorial notebooks include a cell with the commands necessary to install `alphagenome` into a Colab runtime.

 ### Add API key to secrets